oscarbenjamin/euler/README.rst

 for the pure python mode of sublcassing `ODES` at the expense of a 30-40 times penalty for cython code.

+15.  `euler_15` demonstrates using a custom array class in place of `numpy.ndarray`.
+This enables us to improve performance without sacrificing the flexibility of `cpdef`.
+This gives an improvement of a factor of around 8 compared to the other `euler_11`.
+It is still 4 times as expensive as `euler_12`.

+16.  `euler_16` shows what happens if the `ODES` extension type if subclassed from pure python.
+The performance is 30 times better than the original all python `euler_01` and 4 times better than the next best python subclass `euler_14`.

 Conclusion
 ----------